RadhikaG1604/TellingStories/README.md

-# Hi I'm Radhika Govindarajan :wave: :smiley:
+# Hi I'm Radhika Govindarajan :wave::smiley:

 Welcome to my public portfolio for "Telling Stories with Data" at CMU!
 This space is where I showcase my work, and I'm excited to share it with you.